Catalog • 2012-2013

 - Drug Screen

-All Nutrition Majors must declare the major prior to registering for NTR 200 and all 300 level courses.
+All Nutrition Majors must declare the major prior to registering for all 300 level courses.

 You must have a minimum cumulative GPA of 2.5 for the major.
-For those wishing to pursue a verification statement and future application to a Dietetic Internship and registration you must achieve a minimum cumulative and Didactic GPA of 3.0.
+For those wishing to pursue a verification statement and future application to an Internship Program and registration you must achieve a minimum cumulative and Didactic GPA of 3.0 and receive a grade of B- or better in all Nutrition course work.

-Once the declaration of major form has been approved, you will be assigned an adviser from the nutrition program.
+Once the declaration of major form has been approved, you will be assigned an adviser from the Didactic Program in Nutrition and Dietetics.
 At this time, you must meet with your nutrition adviser to plan the remaining coursework needed according to the approved curriculum in place at that time.
-Upon declaration of the major you will be given the Nutrition Program Student Handbook which provides a student with all of the requirements, policies and procedures of the program.
-Students are required thoroughly read and sign a statement of acknowledgment and agreement of all policies for continuation in the program
+Upon declaration of the major you will be given the Didactic Program in Nutrition and Dietetics Student Handbook which provides a student with all of the requirements, policies and procedures of the program.
+Students are required to thoroughly read and sign a statement of acknowledgment and agreement of all policies for continuation in the program .

 SOC 100 Intro to Culture and Society